Going Guarantor: Unlock The Door To Your Dream Home As An Australian Expat

 - Limited property choices: Some lenders may impose restrictions on the type and location of properties you can purchase with a guarantor loan.

 - Possible negative impact on future borrowing: Having a guarantor loan may affect the guarantor’s borrowing capacity, limiting their ability to obtain future loans.

 What Happens If a Guarantor Sells Their House?

 If a guarantor sells their house, it may impact the home loan that they have guaranteed.

 When a guarantor agrees to guarantee a loan, they are providing their assets as security.
 This means that if the borrower defaults on their mortgage repayments, the lender may seek repayment from the guarantor.

 If the guarantor sells their house, the lender will typically require a replacement guarantee, as the security that was originally provided is no longer available.
 The guarantor may need to provide a cash deposit or use another asset as security to replace the guarantee.

-Other impacts on the home loan may include:
+Other impacts on the home loan may include the following.

 If a guarantor decides to sell their house, they can be released from their obligations.
 This typically occurs when the borrower has built up sufficient equity in their property or can demonstrate an ability to service the loan independently.

 When a guarantor sells their house, the borrower may need to refinance their loan, find another guarantor, or provide additional security to the lender.
 This process can be time-consuming and potentially costly.